 Transmit center frequency leakage

 For 20/40/80/160 MHz transmission, the power measured at the location of the RF LO using resolution BW 78.125 kHz shall not exceed the maximum of –32 dB relative to the total transmit power and –20 dBm, or equivalently , where P is the transmit power per antenna in dBm.
 The transmit center frequency leakage is specified per antenna.
-The transmit center frequency leakage for 320 MHz transmission is TBD.
+For 320 MHz transmission, the power measured at the location of the RF LO using resolution BW 78.125 kHz shall not exceed the maximum of -36 dB relative to the total transmit power and -20 dBm, or equivalently max(P-36,-20).

 Transmitter constellation error